-Proposal Discussion Beginning on Page Vote Required to Adopt Proposal Board Recommendation Broker Discretionary Voting Allowed?
-Effect of Abstentions Effect of Broker Non-Votes Election of nine directors 17 A majority of the votes cast by the holders of shares of the Company's common stock present in person or by proxy at the Annual Meeting and entitled to vote thereon FOR No No effect No effect Ratification of appointment of independent registered public accounting firm 19 The vote of the holders of a majority of the shares of the Company's common stock present in person or by proxy at the Annual Meeting and entitled to vote thereon FOR Yes Same effect as a vote against N/A (brokers have discretion to vote) Non-binding advisory vote on compensation paid to our named executive officers 21 The vote of the holders of a majority of the shares of the Company's common stock present in person or by proxy at the Annual Meeting and entitled to vote thereon FOR No Same effect as a vote against No effect
+Proposal 1.
+Election of nine directors Discussion Beginning on Page 17 Vote Required to Adopt Proposal A majority of the votes cast by the holders of shares of the Company's common stock present in person or by proxy at the Annual Meeting and entitled to vote thereon Board Recommendation FOR Broker Discretionary Voting Allowed?
+No Effect of Abstentions No effect Effect of Broker Non-Votes No effect 2.
+Ratification of appointment of independent registered public accounting firm 19 The vote of the holders of a majority of the shares of the Company's common stock present in person or by proxy at the Annual Meeting and entitled to vote thereon FOR Yes Same effect as a vote against N/A (brokers have discretion to vote) 3.
+Non-binding advisory vote on compensation paid to our named executive officers 21 The vote of the holders of a majority of the shares of the Company's common stock present in person or by proxy at the Annual Meeting and entitled to vote thereon FOR No Same effect as a vote against No effect